-Deputy Leader and Cabinet Member for COVID-19 Recovery
+Council Leader and Cabinet Member for Economic and Social Reform

-Cllr Arooj Shah is Deputy Leader, and Cabinet Member for COVID-19 Recovery.
-Her deputy is Cllr Cath Ball.
+Cllr Arooj Shah is Council Leader, and has Cabinet responsibility for Economic and Social Reform.
 She is a councillor for Chadderton South.

 Arooj has lived all her life in the Oldham borough.
 Her parents migrated from Pakistan in 1968 to work in the local textile industry.
 She is one of seven siblings and went on to study Politics and International Relations at De Montfort University in Leicester.

 She was first elected as a ward councillor for St Mary’s in 2012 and selected as Cabinet Member for Performance and Corporate Governance with responsibility for key campaigns and communications.

 Arooj led the local authority’s pioneering Energy Switching campaign which became the most successful single-authority scheme of its type in the country and was later rolled out across Greater Manchester.
 A collective bargaining initiative, this saw 8,726 households signing up and making an average saving of £171 per year – putting around £1.4 million back into resident’s pockets.